 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker, bank or nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker, bank or nominee holding the shares.
 If the beneficial owner does not provide voting instructions, the broker, bank or nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-As of January 1, 2010, the uncontested election of directors is no longer considered a "routine" matter; as such, if you hold your shares in street name and do not give voting instructions to the broker, bank or nominee holding your shares, your shares will not be voted in the election of directors.
+The election of directors is considered to be a "non-routine" matter; as such, if you hold your shares in street name and do not give voting instructions to the broker, bank or nominee holding your shares, your shares will not be voted in the election of directors.
 This is what is referred to as a "broker non-vote."